Jira Dashboards Guide: How To Create Custom Dashboards With Your Jira Data

 What is a Jira Dashboard Gadget?

-Jira dashboard gadgets are the different charts, diagrams, and tables that you assemble together to create a dashboard.
+Jira dashboard gadgets are the different charts, diagrams, and tables you bring together to create a dashboard.

 Where Can You Find More Jira Dashboard Gadgets?

-Jira comes equipped with a relatively small number of gadgets, which has fostered a thriving and lucrative market for Jira plugins offering specific gadgets, collections, and entire suites of more advanced gadgets.
+Jira comes equipped with relatively few gadgets, which has fostered a thriving and lucrative market for Jira plugins offering specific gadgets, collections, and entire suites of more advanced gadgets.

 One annoying aspect of using dashboard or gadget plugins for Jira is that you typically have to pay in line with the number of Jira users in your instance.
 So, if you have twenty Jira users, you’ll need to pay for twenty licenses for your new Jira gadget plugin, even if you’re the only person using the dashboard/gadgets.

-You can circumvent this pricing model by also using free apps like Visor to create advanced, customizable dashboards.
-Visor has a two-way integration with Jira but is not a plugin, and therefore, isn’t charged on the same Jira equivalent basis.
+You can circumvent this pricing model using free apps like Visor to create advanced, customizable dashboards.
+Visor has a two-way integration with Jira but is not a plugin and, therefore, isn’t charged on the same Jira equivalent basis.

 Find out how you can use Visor to Master Jira Project Oversight in this webinar: